ai4iacts/hexagdly/README.md

 One way to get information from a hexagonal to a square grid is by resampling the data e.g. via interpolation or rebinning to a square grid.
 To limit the loss of information (especially spatial information), the resolution has to be increased, which inflates the size of the data and increases the required computing resources.

 Another way is to rearrange the data points to a square grid and adapt the square-grid operations applied on this data to conserve the symmetry of the hexagonal lattice.
-Following this approach, HexagDLy is based on the construction of custom kernels consisting of square sub-kernels.
+Following this approach, HexagDLy is based on the construction of custom kernels consisting of square-grid sub-kernels.
 Combining the output of these sub-convolutions is then equivalent to performing hexagonal convolutions.

 In the first step, the hexagonal data has to be rearranged (*squeezed*) to a square grid as shown in [Preparing the Data](#preparing-the-data).
 Regular square convolution and pooling operations can be performed on the resulting array.